odd-mune/odd-mune.github.io/_projects/a_cup_embodying_the_aesthetic_of_restraint.markdown

 Translations:

-* I recently have more time enjoying light drinks at home, and now I can get both aesthetics and restraint at the same time!
+* I recently have more time enjoying light drinks at home, and now I can get both vibes and restraint at the same time!
 It makes me really fill the cup up to the column lol (@sooo*** / 21 yo / female)
-* I sometimes drink fruit
+* I sometimes drink fruit wine after work, and the way the cup fills the wine in the shape of a moon is so pretty that it keeps me drinking.
+I think the matte and chic color is beautiful. (@_.yye*** / 32 yo / female)
+* I think if I took these cups to MT back in university days, it would have made me very famous lol.
+Thanks to COVID 19, my alcohol mates were all family, so I gifted a cup to my father, and he is really enjoyed it, and I am also enjoying the cup too.
+The vibes it gives when drinking alone is so good ;). (@haw*** / 27 yo / female)

 [Blog Review](https://blog.naver.com/designpress2016/222346699284)